-As announced in a press release and related Current Report on Form 8-K dated August 31, 2022, Aesther Healthcare Acquisition Corp., a Delaware corporation ("Aesther"), entered into an Agreement and Plan of Merger by and among Aesther, Aesther Merger Sub, Inc., a Delaware corporation and a wholly-owned subsidiary of Aesther ("Merger Sub"), Aesther Healthcare Sponsor, LLC, Aesther's sponsor (the "Sponsor"), in its capacity as purchaser representative, Ocean Biomedical, Inc., a Delaware corporation ("Ocean Biomedical"), and Dr. Chirinjeev Kathuria, in his capacity as seller representative (as may be amended and/or restated from time to time, the "Merger Agreement"), pursuant to which, among other things, the parties will effect the merger of Merger Sub with and into Ocean Biomedical, with Ocean Biomedical continuing as the surviving entity (the "Merger"), as a result of which all of the issued and outstanding capital stock of Ocean Biomedical shall be exchanged for shares of Class A common stock, par value \$0.0001 per share, of Aesther (the "Share Exchange"), subject to the conditions set forth in the Merger Agreement, with Ocean Biomedical surviving the Share Exchange as a wholly-owned subsidiary of Aesther (the Share Exchange and the other transactions contemplated by the Merger Agreement, together, the "Transaction").
+As announced in a press release and related Current Report on Form 8-K dated August 31, 2022, Aesther Healthcare Acquisition Corp., a Delaware corporation ("Aesther"), entered into an Agreement and Plan of Merger by and among Aesther, Aesther Merger Sub, Inc., a Delaware corporation and a wholly-owned subsidiary of Aesther ("Merger Sub"), Aesther Healthcare Sponsor, LLC, Aesther's sponsor (the "Sponsor"), in its capacity as purchaser representative, Ocean Biomedical, Inc., a Delaware corporation ("Ocean Biomedical"), and Dr. Chirinjeev Kathuria, in his capacity as seller representative (as may be amended and/or restated from time to time, the "Merger Agreement"), pursuant to which, among other things, the parties will effect the merger of Merger Sub with and into Ocean Biomedical continuing as the surviving entity (the "Merger"), as a result of which all of the issued and outstanding capital stock of Ocean Biomedical shall be exchanged for shares of Class A common stock, par value \$0.0001 per share, of Aesther (the "Share Exchange"), subject to the conditions set forth in the Merger Agreement, with Ocean Biomedical surviving the Share Exchange as a wholly-owned subsidiary of Aesther (the Share Exchange and the other transactions contemplated by the Merger Agreement, together, the "Transaction").

-On November 1, 2022, Aesther filed a Current Report on Form 8-K (the "Original Filing") announcing that Aesther posted company presentation materials on its website and Ocean Biomedical posted such company presentation materials on its website (the "Presentation Materials").
-The Company is filing this Amendment No. 1 on Form 8-K/A to amend the Original Filing in order to correct an error in the initial version of the Presentation Materials.
+On November 1, 2022, Aesther posted company presentation materials on its website and Ocean Biomedical posted such company presentation materials on its website (the "Presentation Materials").
+A copy of the Presentation Materials is furnished as Exhibit 99.1 to this Current Report on Form 8-K and incorporated into this Item 7.01 by reference.

-A copy of the Presentation Materials is furnished as Exhibit 99.1 to this Amendment No. 1 to Current Report on Form 8-K/A and incorporated into this Item 7.01 by reference.
-The information contained in, or incorporated into, this Amendment No. 1 to Current Report on Form 8-K/A, including Exhibit 99.1 attached hereto and incorporated by reference into this Item 7.01, are being furnished and shall not be deemed "filed" for the purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or otherwise subject to the liabilities of that section.
+The information contained in, or incorporated into, this Current Report on Form 8-K, including Exhibit 99.1 attached hereto and incorporated by reference into this Item 7.01, are being furnished and shall not be deemed "filed" for the purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or otherwise subject to the liabilities of that section.
 Furthermore, such information, including the exhibits attached hereto, shall not be deemed incorporated by reference into any of the Company's reports or filings with the SEC, whether made before or after the date hereof, except as expressly set forth by specific reference in such report or filing.
-The information in this Amendment No. 1 to Current Report on Form 8-K/A, including the exhibit attached hereto, shall not be deemed an admission as to the materiality of any information in this Amendment No. 1 to Current Report on Form 8-K/A that is required to be disclosed solely to satisfy the requirements of Regulation FD.
+The information in this Current Report on Form 8-K, including the exhibit attached hereto, shall not be deemed an admission as to the materiality of any information in this Current Report on Form 8-K that is required to be disclosed solely to satisfy the requirements of Regulation FD.